High Volume Merchant Accounts

 Applying for a High Volume Merchant Account isn’t as hard as you think, in most cases it’s the same process as applying for a regular merchant account only the processor will take a closer look at a few things like your credit, average ticket size, any past history you have processing similar products and your fulfillment policies.
 If you can minimize charge backs, demonstrate good management of shipping products to customers and maintaining a great relationship with the processor, your chances for increasing your processing limit increase month after month.
 Use the steps provided below to start the application process off right.
 These tips will help you get a High Volume Merchant Account by helping you demonstrate just how on top of things you really are.

-You will first need to apply for a merchant services account.
+You will first need to apply for a new merchant account.
 This often involves a credit check to determine not only if you qualify for a merchant account, but how much you can qualify to process each month in payments.
 If you have bad or no credit, there are still options available to you through a “high risk” merchant services provider like Charge.com.
 As you process payments each month, the amount of processing volume you have available will increase.
 Here are a list of items you will generally need in order to open a merchant account:

 Corporations and LLCs: